Skip to main content

 Most councils have a private rented housing team.
 Contact them first if you rent privately.

-The private housing team can ask environmental health to inspect your home.
+The private housing team can ask environmental health to check your home.

-You need to be home or arrange for someone to let the environmental health officer in.
+You need to be home or have someone there to let the environmental health officer in.

-The council may tell your landlord that they are going to inspect.
-Your landlord can attend but they need your permission to come into your home.
+The council might tell your landlord that they are going to do a check.
+Your landlord can be there but they need your permission to come into your home.

-The officer visually inspects the property.
-They do not always identify the cause of the problem during the inspection.
-They may need a specialist report.
+They do not always find the cause of problems during the check.
+They might need a specialist report.

-For example, there could be a damp problem but the officer will not remove floorboards or plaster to check out the cause.
+For example, there could be a damp problem but the person doing the check will not take out floorboards or plaster to look at the cause.

 They could tell your landlord to pay for a specialist damp report instead.

-Environmental health works out if there's a risk of harm due to hazards in your home.
+The council works out if there's a risk of harm because of hazards in your home.

 • the chance of harm